Learning Django: What Makes it Hard?

 settings.py file and putting all your templates in one project-level templates folder.
 Or putting project-level templates there but including app-level templates in the app directories.

 Class-based views are in my opinion a big improvement in Django and seem to be the way things are headed.
-However…it’s really confusing to have tutorials switch between the two, yet this seems to be the normal way Django is presented (see the previous point on Multiple ways to do the same thing).
-As in, here’s the “real” way to do it with functions and here’s the CBV shortcut.
+However…it’s really confusing to have tutorials switch between the two, yet this seems to be the normal way Django is presented.
+As in, here’s the “real” way to do it with function-based views and here’s the CBV shortcut.

 I understand why showing both approaches increases understanding once you’re at a given level.
 But I think focusing on how simple things can be with CBV is a better up-front approach.
 Use CBVs and even better Generic Class Based Views to show how little code we need to build common functionality.
 Then, once the reader has gotten it to work and has some confidence, go deeper with the function-based approach or show how to customize the CBVs.
 Most tutorials do this backwards.

 I’ll add to this post over time but for now these are my main thoughts.
-And to be clear, I’m writing this because I think Python and Django are fantastic and I want to figure out how to share that with more programmers.
+And to be clear, I’m writing this because I think Django is fantastic and I want to figure out how to share it with more programmers.